top of page

 The formula for success • 3 min read

-The Journal of Social Psychology detailed an experiment in which researchers asked two groups of students to complete a series of difficult tasks.
-The first group were without their phone while the second group had their phone in their eye line.
+In a study published by The Journal of Social Psychology, researchers asked two groups of students to complete challenging tasks.
+The first group had no phone in sight, while the second group had a phone within view.

-The second group performed significantly worse as a result of their phone being in their eye line.
+The second group performed significantly worse simply because a phone was in their eye line—even if the phone wasn’t theirs.

 Introduction

-Many of us feel constantly pressured to perform at full throttle.
-With targets to hit and deadlines to meet, the demands are never ending.
+Many employees today feel constant pressure to perform at full throttle.
+With targets to hit and deadlines to meet, demands can feel relentless.

 1. Stress it